We hope to provide information you will need to:

 Creating Your Course

-If you're thinking about offering a Tech Prep course, more than likely, the class you're currently teaching is a lot like the UAS course.
+If you're thinking about offering a Dual Enrollment course, more than likely, the class you're currently teaching is a lot like a UAS course.
 Creating your course has to be the most daunting of all tasks at the district level.
 There's nothing to worry about.
 Promise.
 We're here to help you.

 After reviewing our syllabus you can decide how the material can be taught within the time frame of your semester.
 There are a couple of items to keep in mind.

-- You have flexibility when determining pacing, but your course needs to be based on clock hours, not class periods.
-Depending on the course you may have to account for Lecture/Lab clock hours.
-This document explains in detail how it works.
+- You have flexibility when determining pacing (UAS works on a 13 week semester), but your course needs to be based on clock hours, not class periods.
+Depending on the course you may have to account for lecture/lab clock hours.

-As a UAS instructor, you are required to record a grade for each student within 5 days of the last session of class.
+As a UAS instructor, you are required to record a grade for each student within five days of the last session of class.

 - You must assign letter grades based on UAS Grading Policy.